 In March 2021, Jennifer Garner produced and starred in the Netflix family comedy film Yes Day.

-In 2021, Jennifer Garner and John C. Miller's relationship resumed after splitting up for a year.
+In 2021, Jennifer Garner and John C. Miller resumed their relationship.

 In 2021, Jennifer Garner interpreted the Four Tops's 1964 chart selection "Baby I Need Your Loving" in the family comedy Yes Day.

-In 2022, Jennifer Garner starred in the science fiction action film The Adam Project and made a guest appearance in an episode of Upload.
+In 2022, Jennifer Garner starred in The Adam Project and made a guest appearance in Upload.

-In November 2023, Jennifer Garner starred as Jess Walker in the family comedy film Family Switch.
+In November 2023, Jennifer Garner starred as Jess Walker in the family comedy film Family Switch, which was released on Netflix.

-In 2023, Jennifer Garner starred in the Apple TV+ drama series The Last Thing He Told Me.
+In 2023, Jennifer Garner appeared in the revival of Party Down and starred in The Last Thing He Told Me.

 On July 26, 2024, Jennifer Garner is set to reprise her role as Elektra Natchios in the Marvel Cinematic Universe superhero film Deadpool & Wolverine.